ScholaWrite: A Dataset of End-to-End Scholarly Writing Process: Benchmarking and Improving AI Writing Assistants

 Because writing involves frequent task-switching, an effective assistant should anticipate the writer’s next move.
-We test whether models can predict the upcoming writing intention based on the current text state.

-\paragraph{Setup.} We use the ``before-text'' from each keystroke pair and prompt the model to predict the next writing intention.
-Models evaluated include BERT \citep{devlin2019bert}, RoBERTa \citep{Liu2019RoBERTaAR}, Llama3.1-8B-Instruct \citep{dubey2024llama}, and GPT-4o, with fine-tuned versions train on our dataset.
-Performance is measured using weighted F1 to account for label imbalance.
-See details in Appendix \ref{sec:appendix:finetuning}.
+Using \textsc{ScholaWrite}, we evaluate whether state-of-the-art language models can infer writers’ upcoming intentions from ongoing writing context, and we further examine the extent to which this capability improves through finetuning.